 The team at Children's Center for Autism Spectrum Disorders (CASD) in Children's Research Institute (CRI) includes psychologists, speech-language pathologists, child psychiatrists, pediatricians, neurologists and behavioral neuroscientists.
 These specialists not only diagnose and treat autism spectrum disorders (ASD), but do innovative research on the needs of children with ASD, rapidly translating their findings into new ways to help children living with autism.
 The research program from CASD uses neuropsychological, genetic and brain imaging methods to determine the underlying cognitive and brain differences between children with ASD and their peers.
 The goals include understanding of the underlying genetic and neurological causes of ASD, characterizing autism profiles, and developing drug, behavioral, and school-based interventions that help children with ASD function better.

-Children's team also collaborates with Autism Speaks, the Ford Foundation, Georgetown University Medical Center, the Laboratory of Brain and Cognition, and the Child Psychiatry Branch of National Institute of Mental Health, the Organization for Autism Research, the Autistic Self Advocacy Network and the Autism Women & Nonbinary Network to investigate the genetic and cognitive characteristics of high-functioning children with ASD.
+Children's team also collaborates with the Patient-Centered Outcomes Research Institute, the National Institute of Mental Health, the Organization for Autism Research, the Autistic Self Advocacy Network and the Autism Women & Nonbinary Network to investigate the genetic and cognitive characteristics of high-functioning children with ASD.

 The Center for Autism Spectrum Disorders actively researches: